sherone33/ContrabandPunk-Plugins/README.md

 ## SIZE CONSIDERATIONS — TWO STORAGE PATHS, TWO VERY DIFFERENT LIMITS

-Once your plugin is approved, it can be pushed on-chain via one of **two storage paths**.
+Once your plugin is approved (if you're a "Trusted Dev" and own a Contraband-Punk NFT you don't need approval - see section below), your pluing can be pushed on-chain via one of **two storage paths**.
 They have radically different size constraints — knowing which one your plugin is targeting matters enormously.

 ### 🟠 PATH A — Main NFT Contract (function: `addAdditionalJSCode`)